VTickner/codecademy-creating-a-database/README.md

 ### Database design

 The database is based around a hypothetical UK secondary school.
 I focused the database around people who would be closely associated with the school and how they are linked together to decide on what information to add and how to organise it.
-I designed the following schema for the database (I've included the [DBML database markup language file](./school.dbml)):
+I designed the following schema for the database, some modifications were made from the original design that I had (I've included the [DBML database markup language file](./school.dbml)):

 ![Schema for school database tables](./schema_school.png)